guglielmopadula/tirocinio_sissa/OTM/README.md

 - vorpalite contains some useful remeshing algorithms.
 Requires geogram.
 - vorpastat calculate the Hausdorff distances between two meshes.
 Requires geogram
 - *.stl are some solids I use for testing
-- OTM.py calculates numerically a continuos deformation map of the tet6 file (which is the output of compute_OTM and contanins the two meshes computes using the Optimal Transport Map) that preserves the volume in intermediate times.
+- OTM.py calculates symbolically a continuos deformation map of the tet6 file (which is the output of compute_OTM and contanins the two meshes computes using the Optimal Transport Map) that preserves the volume in intermediate times, and writes the intermediate meshes to a series of vtk files
 TO DO things:
-- Implement the formula of the continuos deformation map with sympy
 - Test more complex geometries